Nonprofit Board Members Have The Potential To Become Great Ambassadors!

 • The “elevator” talk: The board chair and CEO need to develop a carefully crafted short statement that quickly explains the purposes and impacts of the organization.
 Where possible, it should be used in board meetings and in staff meetings, because staff members also need to be ambassadors to their friends and relatives.
 It helps the whole organization to stay-on-message with those with whom they come in contact outside the nonprofit.

-• Culture of the organization: “The most important single ingredient for an effective governing board is its culture. …A basic part of building and shaping boards is the time spent together in receptions, dinners, board retreats and staff celebration events….
-Individuals will offer their honest opinions without fear of judgment when they get to know each other better on a personal level.” ** Board chairs and CEO have a significant responsibility for culture building in this manner.
-This has become a more difficult responsibility in recent years with many board members having time-compressed lifestyles.
+• Culture of the organization: “The culture of nonprofits is essential to building and sustaining nonprofit organizations that thrive.
+Culture is an intangible asset and a healthy culture strongly supports the work of the nonprofit.
+Conversely, an unhealthy board culture can undermine the best-intentioned efforts.” * Board chairs and CEO have a significant responsibility for culture building in this manner.
+They need to make sure that board members interact in a variety of informal situations, celebrations, meetings with the CEO, at retreats, etc. This has become a more difficult responsibility in recent years with many board members having time-compressed lifestyles.
 Board members can only become good ambassadors if they understand the nonprofit’s culture and how it is impacting clients, very important for 21st century funders.

 • How to encounter resistance to the organization or misperceptions: Even the best nonprofits encounter these types of problems.
 To be effective ambassadors, every board member needs to be aware of these issues and how to respond to them.
 Humorous Example: Family Service agencies, multiplex nonprofits whose missions are to build strong communities and families, can be viewed by some potential clients as only offering birth control services—not a service item in its buffet of services!
 Some have changed their names to ones like “Families First.”